rommel-rodriguez/acme_encounters/README.md

 ### Assumptions:

     - The input file follows the same format that the provided
-    - There will not be repeated entries in the file for the same user
+    - There will not be repeated entries in the file for the same user, although the program can handle this cases, there is no specific policy to resolve conflicting schedules, in the same day for the same user.
     - When an Employee's turn has the exact start and end time, it is considered an error while recording in the database/file, but it is still processed
 ### Handling of common errors: